 Names read at 2007 Assembly

-Florence Powell Barrett, Edgar M. Branch, David J Cassels, Sandra Leigh Griffing Fisher, Alice Farrar Storm Gadding, John William Griffing, Sr., Leroy Hunter Howell, George Y. Latham, Jr., Freddie Leake, Thomas L. Magee, Martha Mitchell, Mary Ruth Rhodes Noble, Alton J. Ogen, Sr., Marjorie Foster Ogden, Mary Louise Kendall Robinson, David Ogden Wickliffe.
+Florence Powell Barrett, Edgar M. Branch, David J Cassels, Sandra Leigh Griffing Fisher, Alice Farrar Storm Gaden, John William Griffing, Sr., Leroy Hunter Howell, George Y. Latham, Jr., Freddie Leake, Thomas L. Magee, Martha Mitchell, Mary Ruth Rhodes Noble, Alton J. Ogden, Sr., Marjorie Foster Ogden, Mary Louise Kendall Robinson, David Ogden Wickliffe.

-2006 John William Griffing, 2003 James Norman Chaffin; 2001 Louisa Catherine Drane Burnett, Mary Evelyn Farrar Joseph, Marie Miller Sojourner; 2000 Deane Farrar, Annis Neva Bell Laird, Everette Geoffrey Truly, Jr.
+2006 John William Griffing, 2003 James Norman Chaffin; 2001 Louisa Catherine Drane Burnett, Mary Evelyn Farrar Joseph, Marie Miller Sojourner; 2000 Deane Farrar, Annis Neva Bell Laird, Everette Geoffrey Truly, Jr.; 1997 Geraldine Adelaide Tooley

 While every passing relative is missed no less than these, we have reserved this section for the recording of the passing of those